-The Financial Accounting Standards Board ("FASB") issued accounting standards update ("ASU") 2014-09 which superseded the revenue recognition requirements under previous guidance.
-We adopted ASU 2014-09 on January 1, 2018.
-ASU 2014-09 requires the use of a new five-step model to recognize revenue from contracts with customers.
+ASC 606 requires the use of a new five-step model to recognize revenue from contracts with customers.
 The five-step model requires that the Company identify the contract with the customer, identify the performance obligations in the contract, determine the transaction price, allocate the transaction price to the performance obligations in the contract and recognize revenue when it satisfies the performance obligations.
 Management has concluded that the majority of the Company's total revenue, with the exception of gains and losses from the sale of real estate, consist of rental income from leasing arrangements, which is specifically excluded from the standard.
-Excluding gains and losses on the sale of real estate (as discussed further below), the Company concluded that its remaining revenue streams were immaterial and, as such, the adoption of ASU 2014-09 did not have a material impact on the Company's consolidated financial statements.
+Excluding gains and losses on the sale of real estate (as discussed further below), the Company concluded that its remaining revenue streams were immaterial.

-As of January 1, 2018, the Company began accounting for the sale of real estate properties under ASU 2017-05 and provides for revenue recognition based on completed performance obligations, which typically occurs upon the transfer of ownership of a real estate asset.
+As of January 1, 2018, the Company began accounting for the sale of real estate properties under ASC 610-20 and provides for revenue recognition based on completed performance obligations, which typically occurs upon the transfer of ownership of a real estate asset.

 The Company recognizes rental revenue on a straight-line basis over the life of the lease including rent holidays, if any.
-Revenues associated with operating expense recoveries are recognized in the period in which the expenses are incurred based upon the tenant lease provisions.
+Revenues associated with operating expense recoveries are recognized in the period in which the expenses are incurred based upon the tenant lease provisions, in accordance with Topic 842.
 Revenues relating to lease termination fees are recognized on a straight-line basis amortized from the time that a tenant's right to occupy the leased space is modified through the end of the revised lease term.

 Other revenues consist primarily of parking revenue, administrative fees, and tenant reimbursements related to utilities, insurance, and other operating expenses.
 Parking revenue represents amounts generated from contractual and transient parking and is recognized in accordance with contractual terms or as services are rendered.
-Other revenues relating to tenant reimbursements are recognized at the time when the performance obligation is met.
+Other revenues relating to tenant reimbursements are recognized at the time when the performance obligation is met, under ASU 2014-09.